tillitis/tillitis-key1/hw/application_fpga/fw/README.md

 The CDI is computed in one of two ways.

-1. CDI is a result of a hash of the Unique Device Secret, a domain determined by how the app was loaded, the digest of the entire loaded app, and optionally the User Supplied Secret, if sent from the client:
+1. CDI is a result of a hash of the Unique Device Secret, a domain byte with the measured-id bit cleared, the digest of the entire loaded app, and optionally the User Supplied Secret, if sent from the client: